justinnoor/pfhowto/README.md

 Our firewall is of little use if we cannot see what it is doing.
 Policy decisions in network security are highly dependent on packet analyses, which inevitably invlove examining log files.
 With [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html), logging occurs on a psuedo-device known as the *pflog interface*.
 Since it is an interface, various userland tools can be used to access its logs.

-To create logs with [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html), we add the `log` keyword to the rules we want to log.
+To create logs with [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html), we add the `log` keyword to any of our filtering rules.
 [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html) then makes copies of the packet headers that match those rules, and writes them to `/var/log/pflog` in *binary format*.
 Rarely ever do we need to log everything.
 That would become unwieldy, and would also waste memory.
 When creating log files we start with what's most important to us, and expand as needed.

 ### Create additional log interfaces